 Note that this is not a forecast.
 It is a summary of the situation in Alberta in 2020.

 The 2020 survey covered the canola growing areas of southern and central Alberta.
-236 fields in 50 municipalities were sampled in late June to early July when canola was at 20-25 per cent flower.
-Surveyors sample by taking 25-180 degree sweeps through the crop starting at the field edge and walking toward the centre of the field.
+236 fields in 50 municipalities were sampled in late June to early July when canola was at 20 to 25% flower.
+Surveyors sample by taking 25 to 180 degree sweeps through the crop starting at the field edge and walking toward the centre of the field.

 2020 Cabbage seedpod weevil survey map (PDF, 788 KB)